20 Cheapest Ways To Heat A Home

 If your home hasn’t seen renovation in quite a while, then there is a high probability of empty spaces and holes around its windows and doors.
 Cracks and holes around the house can be a major reason for heat escaping your room and keeping it cold even after using good heating products.

-You can either fill the gaps with caulk or cover the windows with plastic window covers.
+You can also either fill the gaps with caulk or cover the windows with plastic window covers.

 What Is the Cheapest Way to Heat a Home?